ALL

 5. Lower your head onto the pillow while staying on your side.
 Use your hand as a support.

-6. Bend your knees and roll back onto your back.
+6. Bend your knees and roll back onto your back, keeping your shoulders and hips in a straight line.

 7. If you need to move higher up in the bed, keep your knees bent and push down on your heels.
 Lift your hips at the same time and move yourself up toward your pillows.